 The areas of Mental Health and Social-Emotional Wellbeing are a priority in the new LCAP.
-School closures have caused stress, uncertainty, and job insecurity for many families and students in the country, and in our community.
-In addition, one of our major concerns during school closures has been social isolation for many of our students.
+School closures caused stress, uncertainty, and job insecurity for many families and students in the country, and in our community.
+In addition, one of our major concerns during school closures was social isolation for many of our students.
 Schools are hubs of social activity and human interaction.
 When schools closed, many children and youth missed social contact, connections to friends, and supportive adults that are essential for learning and development.
-Even though school Principals, classroom teachers, and counselors have been reaching out to our families and students during the closures, many of our students expressed that they truly missed the day-to-day interactions and experiences during this school year.
+Even though school Principals, classroom teachers, and counselors reached out to our families and students during the closures, many of our students expressed that they truly missed the day-to-day interactions and experiences during this school year.
 Over 40% of the secondary students in grades 7, 9 and 11 taking the California Healthy Kids Survey, for example, indicated that during the past 12 months, they felt so sad or hopeless almost every day for two weeks or more that they stopped doing some usual activities.
-About 12% of the students even indicated that they have experienced high levels of social-emotional distress during this school year.
+About 12% of the students even indicated that they even seriously considered attempting suicide.
+Between 24% and 31% of the students completing the survey also indicated that they have experienced high levels of social-emotional distress during this school year.
 There are other areas that we identified in need of improvement based on based on percentage of students who responded favorably: Self-efficacy (65%-67%), Self-awareness (61%-65%), Problem-solving (41%-47%), Peer-support (62%-72%), Adult-support (69%-74%), and Optimism (52%-60%).

-Goal #4 will include multiple actions and services pertaining to the area of mental health and the social-emotional wellbeing of our students.
+Goal #4 includes multiple actions and services pertaining to the area of mental health and the social-emotional wellbeing of our students.
 Our Department of Child Welfare and Attendance will continue to provide the much-needed interventions that many parents and students need.
 These include counseling services (Action 4.4), and mental and social-emotional learning support through our partners, our CUSD mental health practitioners, and our Wellness Centers (Actions 4.3, 4.5, 4.7).
 In addition, we will continue our trauma training, to better equip teachers to understand the role of trauma, its effect on children and learning, and how educators can change methods of interacting and responding to children impacted by trauma (Action 4.6).
 Physical health support will also be provided through our district nurses and district health assistants.

-In the area of Engaging Pupils and Families Goal #4 will also include a variety of services that will help improve both student and parent engagement.
-Student engagement has been a major challenge this school year.
+In the area of Engaging Pupils and Families Goal #4 also includes a variety of services that will help improve both student and parent engagement.
+Student engagement was a challenge this school year.
 Sometimes, schools would find it very challenging to even contact families, which is the first step in trying to re-engage students.
 The pandemic taught us about the importance of frequently revisiting our data systems to confirm that student contact information is accurate.
 If the information is not accurate in our Aeries system, families will miss out on school and district communications, announcements, and other important information.
 Schools certainly need to increase parent awareness regarding this matter.